Vickybarai/Devops/Docker/Docker.md

 | Isolation      | Low         | Strong         | Process-level    |

 > Containers are lighter than VMs because they **do not need a separate OS**.

 ---

-Here’s a clean, structured, beginner-to-intermediate Docker guide with definitions, explanations, and commands, ready for README or notes.
-I’ve included all the Docker topics you mentioned: Docker, Container, Image, Dockerfile, Volume, Network, Docker Hub, and Docker Compose (YAML).

-No extra commentary, no comparisons unless structural, just definition → purpose → command → best practice.

----